March 16, 2017

 - Use your network referrals!
 The best process for selecting a consultant and new security systems includes asking for referrals and recommendations from your industry-aligned colleagues and other business acquaintances who can strongly support (or not) the knowledge, technology proposals and continued support from providers that meet your specific needs and budget.
 If referrals are not available from businesses like yours, be sure to at least request referrals from the vendor’s other recent customers as well as the NSSF.
 This is critical to your process.

 Those six recommendations will get you started, but keep in mind that changing regional threats to FFLs will cause your security needs to continually evolve.
 Your security services partners should offer ongoing assessment and support that can help keep you protected ahead of these threats.
-To meet your budget and unique protection requirements, choose providers that provides multiple service levels.
+To meet your budget and unique protection requirements, choose providers that provide multiple service levels.
 The NSSF has supported many members through this process over the years and continues to provide experienced experts to support your needs.

 This concludes my series on security cameras and how they relate to your overall security setup.
 Remember that the NSSF Security Consultant Team, as well as NSSF’s many Affinity Member Benefits partners, can provide world-class services, products and technologies that address risk across each spectrum of your business while helping you reduce costs, improve service and manage risk.
 To learn more, log in the Members-only side of www.nssf.org and view your available Affinity Member Benefit Partners.